Market AnalysisJuly 25, 202515 min read

 Geographic Distribution

-• London and Southeast: 34% of total construction activity
+• London and the South East: The largest share of total construction activity

-• Scotland: 19% year-over-year growth in business numbers
+• Scotland: Strong growth in construction business numbers

 • Northern regions: Lower-cost entry points with increasing activity